 Keep in mind that you may not show any of these symptoms, which is why it’s important to schedule regular teeth cleanings every 6 months.
 Don’t wait until you’re in unbearable pain.
 Call our office at the first sign of dental discomfort.

 What Can I Expect During Root Canal Therapy?

 - Isolate your tooth with a rubber sheet

 - Cover your tooth with a temporary filling

 Dr. Helmus will inject local anesthesia near the tooth so you won’t feel any pain during the procedure.
 You will feel a slight pinch from the needle.
 A few moments later, the area around the infected tooth will be numb.
 Only then will we begin the root canal procedure.

 Since the whole point of root canal treatment is to remove infected dental pulp, it makes sense that we’d want to keep the area around the tooth as sterile as possible.
 To keep your tooth clean and dry during the procedure, our Wyoming, MI dentist will place a small sheet of rubber around your tooth called a dental dam.
 The dental dam essentially isolates the tooth from the rest of your mouth.

 Remove Infected Dental Pulp

-Cover Tooth with Temporary Filling
+Cover Your Tooth With a Temporary Filling

-Place Permanent Root Canal Crown
+Place a Permanent Root Canal Crown